 Dr. Caroline Coombs, BScH, ND

-My name is Caroline and I am a Naturopathic Doctor and health educator.
+My name is Caroline (she/her) and I am a Naturopathic Doctor and health educator.
 Thanks in part to my quirky parents (my mother is a yoga instructor/counsellor/biologist, and my father a virology professor/inventor), I am a deeply feeling individual with a passion for scientific thought.

 In life, I have always been led as firmly by my heart as my head.
-As a young adult, I spent my winters feeding my brain as I completed an honours degree in microbiology, and my summers feeding my heart working with youth at risk and people living with physical and developmental disabilities in a outdoor setting.
+As a young adult, I spent my winters feeding my brain as I completed an honours degree in microbiology, and my summers feeding my heart working with youth at risk and people living with physical and developmental disabilities in an outdoor setting.
 This work highlighted for me how heavily our medical system relies on medication and forgets about the importance of proper nutrition, community support, time spent in nature, and sleep.
 I decided that I wanted to be part of the solution.

 I became an ND because I wanted to provide health care that acknowledges the individual needs of each patient and gets to the root cause of health concerns rather than masking symptoms.